ESGF/esgf-prepare/docs/fetch-ini.rst

  * Status = 0
     All the configuration have been successfully fetched.
  * Status = 1
-    One or several errors occured.
+    One or several errors occurred.
 See the error logfile.